mweel1/usa_high_level/grants/personal-profile/index.md

 Today we are riddled with Google Pay and Apple Pay if we allow these technologies to be the only solution to processing cards we will continue to see monopolies in the market place.

-The personal profile will have a direct connection to the federal reserve where:
+The personal profile will have a direct connection to the securities exchange where:

 1. A list of cards can be retrieved on setup based on drivers license.
 2. A one time transaction ID can be requested from the federal reserve that is used to process the card through the processing networks.
 Optionally, a domain can be sent to ensure domains process the payments.

+This would be done with an oAuth process to securities and exchange.
+Securities and exchange would handshake with the personal profile to ensure the domain is correct.

 ## Real Time E-Check System